 - Set up a sleeping bag or cot

-Individuals in California are allowed to lodge on a property as long as they have the owner’s permission.
-There are many ways in which owners can grant this permission.
+In California, you can lodge a claim on a property as long as you receive permission from the owner of said property.
+There are two main ways by which owners can grant this permission.
 Note that only a property’s owner or manager can offer permission for lodging.
-A property owner can offer:

 Express Permission

 Express permission is clear-cut permission.
-Here, a property owner says straight up that they allow lodging on their property.
-They may even put up a sign that says that lodging is permitted.
-PC 647(e) charges should not apply if an individual has express permission to squat on a property.
+In this scenario, a property owner will say verbatim that they allow lodging on their property.
+They may even put up a sign that says that lodging is permitted and PC 647(e) charges should not apply if express permission is involved.

 Implied Permission

-In some cases, property owners grant implied permission for squatting.
-This occurs if they know that people squat on their property and do not take steps to actively stop lodging from happening.
-Lodgers here can assume they have implied permission to stay on the property.
+In some cases, property owners can grant implied permission for squatting.
+This occurs if they know that people squat on their property and they do not take steps to actively stop it from happening.
+In this context, lodgers can assume implied permission to stay on the property.

-Outcomes of a Conviction for Squatting in California
+What Are the Potential Outcomes of Convictions for Squatting in California?

-Squatting is considered a misdemeanor-level offense in California.
-Misdemeanors are serious criminal charges.
-A conviction can result in a number of harsh penalties, including:
+According to Penal Code 647(e), squatting is considered a misdemeanor-level offense in California.
+Misdemeanors are serious criminal charges, and a conviction can result in some harsh penalties, including these two consequences:

 - Up to $1,000 in fines